View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 Lunch: Chelsea Market

 From Battery Park, consider taking an Uber, taxi, or the Metro to Chelsea Market.
 While walking is an option (we’ve done the route many times while we lived in NYC), it takes about 1 hour.
-With only one day in NYC, it’s essential that you make the most of your time.
+With only one day in the city, it’s essential that you make the most of your time.

 Chelsea Market is a trendy food hall and shopping destination in a historic factory building in the heart of Chelsea.
 In our opinion, it’s one of the best indoor food destinations in NYC, with over 40 incredible eateries.